wyongqiing/tp/docs/DeveloperGuide.md

     * 4a1.
 HR cancels confirmation.
 Use case resumes at step 3.

 * 4b.
-HRelpher finds an existing employee profile by tags.
+HRelper finds an existing employee profile by tags.
 (Department, Employment Type or Job Title) Use case resumes at step 3.

 * 5a.
 HR loses connection.

     * 5a1.
-HRelpher saves details.
+HRelper saves details.

     * 5a2.
-HRelpher prompts HR to continue where they left off.
+HRelper prompts HR to continue where they left off.
 Use case resumes at step 3.

 **Use case: Find Employees by Department**